 Moved: Cr Graham Sinclair Seconded: Cr Rick Firman

 It was resolved that Council adopts the motions from the closed committee of Council.

-6 CLOSE MEETING

-The Me eeting closed at 3:00pm.

-the minutes of the Economic Development and Visitations Committee meeting held on y 8 April 2025.
+This is the minutes of the Economic Development and Visitations Committee meeting held on Tuesday 8 April 2025.